 Floracliff, a 346 acre nature preserve in southern Fayette County, has an astounding number of ancient trees. one tree, known affectionatelly as "The One," is a Chinkapin oak dating to 1611.
 Twelve other trees pre-date Daniel Boone and James Harrod.
 Floracliff's uplands and gorges are one of the best places to view wildflowers in the Bluegrass Region.The sanctuary is open by appointment only, but offers a variety of walks, events, and hands-on workshops to interested individuals and groups.
 (859) 296-0986.

 A bit farther from Lexington but still within easy driving distance are several other fascinating gardens:

-The 14,000 public acres at Bernheim Forest, includes a 600-acre landscape arboretum with more than 1,800 labeled varieties of plants, a visitor center and three lakes.
+The 16,000 public acres at Bernheim Forest, includes a 600-acre landscape arboretum with more than 1,800 labeled varieties of plants, a visitor center and three lakes.
 Bernheim Arboretum includes the largest collection of American hollies in North America.
 The arboretum includes herb gardens, a butterfly garden, water gardens and other perennial and annual plantings.
 Bernheim is open year-round, daily except Christmas Day and New Year's Day, from 7:00 a.m. until sunset.
 It's located on Ky.
 245 off I-65 near Clermont, Kentucky, about 58 miles from Lexington.
-Admission free during the week; there's a $5 per-vehicle charge on weekends and holidays ($10 for vans and RVs).
+Admission is by donation: $10 is the suggested amount.
 (502) 955-8512.